FullStackTypeScriptCourse/course_material/03_ts/Exercise3.md

 Check out [stackblitz](https://blog.stackblitz.com/posts/vite-new-templates/)
 1. Try creating a new project with the `vanilla-ts` template (in browser: vite.new/vanilla-ts)
 2. Take a look at the counter.ts and see how it works
 3. Now create your own file with an input field and a button.
-When the button is clicked, it should alert a `Hello <inputname` to the user.
+When the button is clicked, it should alert a `Hello <inputname>` to the user.
   - Hints:
     - use `document.createElement('input');` and `document.createElement('button');` to create the elements.
     - Send a div element `(container: HTMLDivElement)` to the function as a container for both the input and the button.
     - use `container.appendChild(element)` to add the elements to the container.

 ## Part 2: Making your own project
-1. Create a new typescript project with `vite init project-name -- --template vanilla-ts`
+1. Create a new typescript project with `npm create vite@latest my-new-app` and choose vanilla and typescript from the menu.
 2. Create a class called Person that has the following properties and methods:

 Properties: